puter-nyaani-Soma/workshop-management-system/readme.md

 4. Push your changes to your forked repository.
 5. Submit a pull request detailing your changes and their benefits.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or suggestions, please feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, please feel free to contact the project maintainer at sivabala2053@gmail.com.

 Enjoy managing your workshops!